SAP-archive/BUILD/Community Guidelines.md

 ###Our Approach

-We encourage you to do the following, and try and do the same ourselves:
+We <i>encourage</i> you to do the following, and try and do the same ourselves:

 + <b>Be open</b>: We invite anybody, from any company or from no company, to participate in any aspect of our projects.
 Our community is open, and any responsibility can be carried by any contributor who demonstrates the required capacity and competence.